AI-et-al/Janus-/README.md

 ---

+## Introduction

+**Janus** (named after the Roman god of transitions and duality) coordinates multiple AI agents working in parallel.
+It looks both forward—routing to the best model for each task—and backward—learning from past sessions through persistent memory.

+Part of **[AI et al.](https://github.com/AI-et-al)** — a cooperative of humans and AI building meaningful tools together.

-## 🔥 Highlights
+## Highlights

 - **Multi-Model Orchestration** — Route tasks to Claude, GPT-4, Gemini, or local models based on capability and cost
 - **Persistent Memory** — Cross-session context that survives restarts and learns from every interaction
 - **Real-Time Dashboard** — Monitor active agents, track costs, and view research insights live
 - **Observable AI** — Every decision logged, every disagreement surfaced, full audit trail

----

-## 📖 Introduction

-**Janus** (named after the Roman god of transitions and duality) coordinates multiple AI agents working in parallel.
-It looks both forward—routing to the best model for each task—and backward—learning from past sessions through persistent memory.

-Part of **[AI et al.](https://github.com/AI-et-al)** — a cooperative of humans and AI building meaningful tools together.

----

-## 🚀 Quick Start
+## Quick Start

 ```bash
 # Clone the repository